developer2020github/bus_trip_planner/readme.md

 ####Installing all the source and rebuilding the application.

 Application utilizes Bower for package management and Gulp for builds.
-There are two main subfolders: src - sources with all libraries dist - built application.
+There are two main sub-folders: src - sources with all libraries dist - built application.